bpuderer/python-unittest-tutorial/README.md

 ## Test Outcomes

-There are three outcomes for a test: pass, fail, and error.
-Tests which do not raise errors pass and display a ".".
-Tests which raise AssertionError fail and display "F".
-Tests which raise an error other than AssertionError report error display an "E".
-Tests can also be skipped and denoted as expected failures.
+The three test outcomes are pass, fail, and error.
+Tests which do not raise an error pass and display a ".".
+Tests which raise AssertionError fail and display an "F".
+Tests which raise an error other than AssertionError report error and display an "E".
+Tests can also be skipped or denoted as expected failures.
 More on these later.

 First line of output where five tests pass, one fails, and one reports an error.